mindful eating workshops

 “Excellent, thought-provoking, empowering, welcoming- an hour wasn’t enough!”

-“We have invited Emma to speak at Roost twice now and each time she has done an outstanding job.
+“We have invited Emma to speak at ‘Roost’ twice now, and each time she has done an outstanding job.

 “Emma Randall has run many weight management groups for me over the years.
 She has a real knack for turning the science of nutrition into something we can all understand.
 Her talks are informative and fun.
 Clients are always pleased when I tell them she is taking a group.
 She has a real empathy for clients with weight issues and speaks their language”.